mrcflorian/swiftUI-tutorials/devassistDocs/Tutorials/CameraAndGalleryTutorial/CameraAndGalleryTutorial/Coordinator.swift.md

 # Coordinator

 ## Overview
-The Coordinator class is used to handle the picker view of UIImagePickerController when the user is selecting an image from the camera or photo library.
+The Coordinator class is a SwiftUI class that is used to bridge the gap between the UIKit framework and SwiftUI.
+It is used to get an image from the user's photo library or camera.

 ## Props
-- `isCoordinatorShown`: A binding variable to indicate if the picker view is shown.
+- `isCoordinatorShown`: A binding of type Bool that is used to determine if the Coordinator is shown or not.
-- `imageInCoordinator`: A binding variable to store the selected image.
+- `imageInCoordinator`: A binding of type Image? that is used to store the image that is selected from the user's photo library or camera.

 ## Variables
-- `picker`: A UIImagePickerController object to display the picker view.
+None

 ## Methods
-- `imagePickerController(_ picker: UIImagePickerController, didFinishPickingMediaWithInfo info: [UIImagePickerController.InfoKey : Any])`: This method is called when the user has finished selecting an image.
-It unwraps the image from the info dictionary and stores it in the `imageInCoordinator` variable.
-It also sets `isCoordinatorShown` to false to hide the picker view.
+- `imagePickerController(_:didFinishPickingMediaWithInfo:)`: This method is used to get the image from the user's photo library or camera and store it in the `imageInCoordinator` variable.

-- `imagePickerControllerDidCancel(_ picker: UIImagePickerController)`: This method is called when the user has cancelled the selection.
-It sets `isCoordinatorShown` to false to hide the picker view.
+- `imagePickerControllerDidCancel(_:)`: This method is used to dismiss the Coordinator when the user cancels the selection.

 ## Usage
-The Coordinator class is used in the ContentView class of the CameraAndGalleryTutorial project.
-An instance of Coordinator is created and passed to the sheet view as a coordinator.
-The sheet view is then shown when the user taps on the camera or photo library buttons.
-When the user has finished selecting an image or cancelled the selection, the Coordinator's methods are called.
+To use the Coordinator, it must be initialized with the bindings `isCoordinatorShown` and `imageInCoordinator`, and then it can be used to get the image from the user's photo library or camera.